apache/opendal/core/src/docs/rfcs/3574_concurrent_stat_in_list.md

 # Unresolved questions

-1. Can we avoid using `Semaphore` and `JoinSet`, which introduce extra costs?
-Could we store those features directly?

-2. Is this implementation zero cost to users who don't want to do concurrent stat?

-3. How to implement a similar logic to `blocking` API?
+- How to implement a similar logic to `blocking` API?
+   - Quoted from [oowl](https://github.com/oowl): It seems these features can be implemented in blocking mode, but it may require breaking something in OpenDAL, such as using some pthread API in blocking mode.

 # Future possibilities